grow/grow.dev/content/style/git.md

 `master`

 - The single, main evergreen branch.
-- `master` mirrors the live site.
+- `main` mirrors the live site.
-- Most work should branch from `master`.
+- Most work should branch from `main`.

 `feature/<id>`

-- Used to develop a specific feature or enhancement.
+- Used to develop a specific feature, enhancement, or hotfix.

-`hotfix/<id>`

-- Used for small fixes that need to be deployed immediately.

 `localize/<id>`